John Eichinger: Arrest, trial, and imprisonment

 A notice of execution was signed on January 9, 2023, by the Pennsylvania Department of Corrections Acting Secretary George Little.
-The notice sets March 7, 2023, as Eichinger's execution date.
+The notice set March 7, 2023, as Eichinger's execution date, but it was not carried out, as a result of Pennsylvania Governor Josh Shapiro's announcement of a moratorium on executions on February 16, 2023.

 In the media and culture

 Eichinger's crimes were covered in two separate crime documentary series, both aired on Investigation Discovery: Homicide City as an episode titled Deadly Circle of Friends and In Ice Cold Blood as an episode titled Dungeons, Dragons and Death.